ecrucru/anticrux/README.md

 	- Library: removed method AntiCrux.prototype.startUI
 - **In progress - Version 0.3.1**
 	- Library: new method AntiCrux.prototype.getMaterialDifference
-	- UI: display of the material difference
+	- UI: display of the material difference and centipawns

 ### License